shrinerb/shrine/doc/paperclip.md

 )
 ```

-Paperclip doesn't have a concept of "temporary" storage, so it cannot retain
+Shrine also has a concept of "temporary" storage, which enables retaining
-uploaded files in case of validation errors, and [direct S3 uploads] cannot be
+uploaded files in case of validation errors and [direct uploads].
-implemented in a safe way.
-Shrine uses separate "temporary" and "permanent"
-storage for attaching files:

 ```rb
 Shrine.storages = {